aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

 ### Ubuntu or RHEL OS images for Bare Metal

 EKS Anywhere does not distribute Ubuntu or RHEL OS images.
 However, see [Building node images]({{< relref "#building-node-images">}}) for information on how to build EKS Anywhere images from those Linux distributions.
-Note:  if you utilize your Admin Host to build images, you will need to ensure you disable the DHCP integration provided by Libvirtd, as the "boots container" will detect a port conflict and terminate.
+Note:  if you utilize your Admin Host to build images, you will need to review  the DHCP integration provided by Libvirtd and ensure it is disabled.
+If the Libvirtd DHCP is enabled, the "boots container" will detect a port conflict and terminate.

 ### Bottlerocket OS images for Bare Metal